ayonli/ngrpc/README.md

 services, we need to establish connection between the web server and the RPC servers, but we don't won't to serve any service in the web server.

-The following app do not serve, but connects to all the services according to the configuration file.
+The following apps do not serve, but connect to all the services according to the configuration file.
-We can do all the stuffs provided by GoRPC in the web server as we would in the RPC server, because all the differences between the gRPC client and the gRPC server are hidden behind the scene.
+We can do all the stuffs provided by NgRPC in the web server as we would in the RPC server, because all the differences between the gRPC client and the gRPC server are hidden behind the scene.

+**In Node.js**

 ```ts
 import ngrpc from "@ayonli/ngrpc";